eserie/wax-ml/README.md

 - an encoding scheme for `datetime64` relying on pairs of 32-bit integers similar to `PRNGKey` in JAX.
 - an encoding scheme for `string_` relying on `LabelEncoder` of [scikit-learn](https://scikit-learn.org/stable/).

-Since JAX does not currently support the `datetime64` and `string_` dtypes, this WAX-ML encoding scheme allows easily use JAX algorithms on data with these dtypes.
+By providing these two encoding schemes, WAX-ML makes it easy to use JAX algorithms on data of these types.

-Currently, the types of temporal representations supported by WAX-ML are quite limited, we should collaborate with the pandas, xarray and [Astropy](https://www.astropy.org/) teams to further develop time manipulation tools in WAX-ML. (see "WEP1" in `WEP.md`).
+Currently, the types of time offsets supported by WAX-ML are quite limited and we collaborate with the pandas, xarray and [Astropy](https://www.astropy.org/) teams to further develop the time manipulation tools in WAX-ML (see "WEP1" in `WEP.md`).

 ## pandas and xarray accessors

-WAX-ML implements pandas and xarray accessors to ease the usage of machine-learning algorithms with high-level data APIs :
+WAX-ML implements pandas and xarray accessors to ease the usage of machine-learning algorithms implemented with Haiku functions** on high-level data APIs :
 - pandas's `DataFrame` and `Series`
 - xarray's `Dataset` and `DataArray`.